Aden-Q/LeetCode/README.md

 An undergraduate && Grtaduate student at the University of Minnesota, majoring in *Computer Science*, and *Mathematics*.

-Currently I have to give up my lovely machematics, and I'll pick it up after I get a job offer.
+Currently I have to give up my lovely mathematics, and I'll pick it up after I get a job offer.

 My personal website is: https://aden-q.github.io/.